Learn about reptiles and amphibians with this award-winning collection of easy-to-read lessons. Download this critically

-You are welcome to come collaborate or witness its development at the group that will support its distribution- Introduction to Herpetology on Facebook.
+You are welcome to come and collaborate or witness its development in the group that will support its distribution- Introduction to Herpetology on Facebook.

 About the Author- Micha R. Petty

 Micha rarely sleeps.
 He is a Louisiana Master Naturalist, wildlife rehabilitator, and the President of L.E.A.R.N.
 He funds his rescue and conservation efforts through his businesses as a contractor and REALTOR®.
 He has loved reptiles and amphibians (also known as herps) since childhood and is glad to have a chance to be helping them now.
 He has been observing and identifying herps in the wild for thirty-five years and has twenty-five years of experience with reptile husbandry.
 His primary love is indigenous reptiles, and he practices Conservation Through Education whenever possible.

 He is a member of the Society for the Study of Amphibians and Reptiles, the International Wildlife Rehabilitation Council, the Herpetologists’ League, the American Society of Ichthyologists and Herpetologists, Partners in Amphibian and Reptile Conservation, and the Louisiana Wildlife Federation.
 He serves as the Public Relations and Outreach Officer for the Louisiana Master Naturalist Association, on the board of the Northwest Chapter of the LMNA, and is the Public Relations Coordinator for the Society for Amphibian and Reptile Education.
 Micha has done over 50 news and television segments about animals and conservation.
 To watch an ABC interview with the author at his rescue center, visit our Staff page.